-The financial statements of the Company have been prepared on the basis of Turkish Financial Reporting Standards ("TFRs") and their annexes and interpretations in compliance with the international standards published by the Public Oversight, Accounting and Auditing Standards Authority ("KGK") in accordance with the provisions of Series II, "Communiqué on Principles Regarding Financial Reporting in the Capital Market" ("Communiqué") published in the Official Gazette dated 13 June 2013 and numbered 28676 of the Capital Markets Board ("CMB").
+The Group's consolidated financial statements have been prepared in accordance with the provisions of the Capital Markets Board's ("CMB") Communiqué on Principles Regarding Financial Reporting in the Capital Markets ("Communiqué") Serial II, No. 14.1, published in the Official Gazette dated June 13, 2013 and numbered 28676, on the basis of the Turkish Financial Reporting Standards ("TFRs") and their annexes and interpretations in accordance with the international standards published by the Public Oversight Accounting and Auditing Standards Authority ("POA").
 TFRs are updated through communiqués in order to ensure parallelism with the changes in International Financial Reporting Standards ("IFRS").

-The financial statements are presented in accordance with the formats specified in the "Announcement on TFRs Taxonomy" published by the KGK on October 4, 2022 and the Financial Statement Examples and User Guide published by the CMB.
+The consolidated financial statements are presented in accordance with the formats specified in the "Announcement on TMS Taxonomy" published by the KGK on April 15, 2019 and the Financial Statement Examples and User Guide published by the SPK.

-The Company prepares its legal financial statements in accordance with the accounting principles determined by the Turkish Commercial Code and tax legislation.
-However, the financial statements included in the appendix were obtained by making additional and discounts specified in the appendices and comments regarding the Turkish Accounting Standards / Turkish Financial Reporting Standards ("TMS/TFRS"), which have been put into effect by the Public Oversight Accounting and AuditIng Standards Authority ("KGK") in accordance with the tax laws.
+The Group prepares its legal consolidated financial statements in accordance with the accounting principles determined by the Turkish Commercial Code and tax legislation.
+However, the consolidated financial statements in the annex have been obtained by making the additions and discounts specified in the Turkish